-Yes, you can safely feed your guinea pig a few small bits of raw pumpkin once or twice a week.
+You can safely feed your guinea pig a few small bits of raw pumpkin once or twice a week.
 Pumpkin is considered a treat.
-It contains a little vitamin C, but also contains a fair amount of calcium, so it can only occasionally be fed to your guinea pig.
+It contains a little vitamin C, but also contains a fair amount of calcium, so it can only be fed occasionally.

 Can too much pumpkin cause health issues?